intervene-EU-H2020/flagship/README.md

-# flagship
-## Pipeline for the flagship project (WP2)
+# Pipeline for the flagship project (WP2)

-### Step 0: Requirements and Set-up
+This analysis is broken up into Part 1, analyses deployed to analysts with indiviudal-level data access in each biobank, and Part 2, analyses done on summary statistics to draw conclusions across biobanks.
+In each step, this README text explains what parts of the scripts need to be adjusted to your file paths and dataset.

+#### Dependencies:
-* These scripts assume you have plink and R (libraries: data.table, tidyverse/dplyr) installed on your biobanks system.
+These scripts assume you have plink and R (libraries: data.table, tidyverse/dplyr) installed on your biobank computing system.

-* In each step, I have highlighted what parts of the scripts need to be adjusted.

-* If there are errors in the scripts please let me (Bradley Jermy) know on slack and I can amend.
+#### Citation:
+Jermy, Läll, Wolford, et al. A unified framework for estimating country-specific cumulative incidence for 18 diseases stratified by polygenic risk. [medRxiv.](https://doi.org/10.1101/2023.06.12.23291186)

+#### License:
+This code is available under a CC-BY license.

+#### Contact:
+If you have questions please contact brookewo@ntnu.no.
+Issues can be raised with the Git Issues feature.

+## Part 1: Biobank-specific analyses

 ### Step 1: Define phenotypes